Skip to content

-Social Media Crime: Cyberbullying, Grooming, Stalking and Fake Accounts
+Social Media Crime: Cyberbullying, Grooming and Stalking

 The Indian social media landscape, the offence taxonomy across cyberbullying, grooming, stalking, fake accounts, NCII, sextortion and romance scams, the deepfake era from the Rashmika Mandanna case onwards, and the IT Act, BNS, POCSO and Intermediary Guidelines 2021 frame that prosecutes each.